 The Vietnamese Blue Beauty Snake certainly lives up to its name.
 This beautiful snake grows between 5-11 feet in length, with a slender blue or silver body.
 The head and neck are solid in color, with a thick dark stripe from each eye to the back of its mouth.

 The rest of the snake’s body is covered with dark uniform geometric patterns.
 Near the tail these dark markings get closer together, fusing into uniform squares and rectangles.
-Its tail is often solid in color, with a thin light-colored stripes.
+Its tail is often solid in color, with thin light-colored stripes.
 The Vietnamese Blue Beauty Snake is a subspecies of the Beauty Rat Snake that lives in tropical rainforests in Vietnam, Cambodia, and Thailand.

 They are the most popular subspecies of Beauty Rat Snake to keep as pets.
 As far as personality goes, however, some have docile temperaments, while others can be aggressive.
 Even a friendlier beauty snake can get aggressive if it feels threatened, and its bite is painful, though non-venomous.

 The Malabar Pit Viper is a venomous snake that lives in southwestern India in the Western Ghats or Sahyadri Mountain Range.
 These snakes come in many different colors, like brown, yellow, green, and light blue.
 Some snakes will also have brown and black jagged blotches or zigzag patterns along their backs, while others have faded markings or no markings at all.

 These beautiful snakes are most common during the monsoon season.
 While they typically move slowly, Malabar Pit Vipers are quick to strike.
 Their bites, however, are not fatal to humans, although they will cause pain and swelling for a few days.